ION Receives Non-compliance Notice from NYSE Regarding 10-K Filing Delinquency

-HOUSTON, April 22, 2022 (GLOBE NEWSWIRE) -- ION Geophysical Corporation (:IO) today announced that on April 18, 2022 it received a letter from the New York Stock Exchange (the "") notifying the Company that it is not in compliance with the 's continued listing standards given the Company failed to timely file its Form 10-K for the year ended December 31, 2021.
+HOUSTON, April 22, 2022 (GLOBE NEWSWIRE) -- ION Geophysical Corporation (NYSE:IO, Financial) today announced that on April 18, 2022 it received a letter from the New York Stock Exchange (the "NYSE") notifying the Company that it is not in compliance with the NYSE's continued listing standards given the Company failed to timely file its Form 10-K for the year ended December 31, 2021.
 The filing delinquency is due to the Company’s filing for voluntary Chapter 11 relief on April 12, 2022.

-Receipt of the letter does not have any immediate effect on the listing of the Company's shares on the , except that until the Company regains compliance with the 's listing standards, a "LF" indicator will be affixed to the Company's trading symbol.
+Receipt of the letter does not have any immediate effect on the listing of the Company's shares on the NYSE, except that until the Company regains compliance with the NYSE's listing standards, a "LF" indicator will be affixed to the Company's trading symbol.

 About ION